Jaid/action-sync-node-meta/readme/example.md

 Example workflow that runs whenever commits are pushed on branch `master`.
 This will overwrite the `package.json` file if it differs from the GitHub repository info.

+This is the recommended syncing direction, because of the more simple setup (no need to manually add a secret to the repository settings) and the adventages of git commits (better monitoring, revertability).

 `.github/workflows/example.yml`
 ```yaml
 name: Sync package.json with repository info